Remarks on C*-discrete inclusions: Galois Correspondence

-satisfying $E= E|_D\circ E^B_D$. \end{thm} \begin{proof} Consider $\bbD^\perp\in\Vec_{\mathsf{fd}}(\fgpBim(A))$ from the discussion after Lemma \ref{lem:ConnIsHilb}, and the associated right $A$-$A$ C*-correspondences $\cD:= A\rtimes_{F}\bbD$ and $\cD^\perp:= A\rtimes_{F}\bbD^\perp$ from \cite[Construction 3.12]{2023arXiv230505072H} regarded as subspaces of $\cB$.
-Notice this notation is justified, as the orthogonality with respect to $(-|-)_\bbC$ at the level of $\fgpBim(A)$-graded vector spaces passes to orthogonality as C*-subcorrespondences of $\cB$.
+satisfying $E= E|_D\circ E^B_D$. \end{thm} \begin{proof} Consider the orthogonal decomposition from Equation \ref{eqn:bbBDecomp}, where the choice of inner product on the fibers of $\bbB$ is immaterial by traciality.
 The \emph{algebraic realization isomorphism} from \cite[Proposition 2.5]{{2023arXiv230505072H}} yields the orthogonal direct sum decomposition as $A$-$A$ right C*-correspondences